1. Can I volunteer with NGN or meet the children you rescue?

 Please contact the Social Welfare Council (SWC) in Kathmandu with those details 97714418111.
 They are the Nepali government agency tasked with investigating

 NGN suggests that before you consider volunteering, take time to visit the country, learn the customs and hopefully, be open to learn from the local people who have so much to share.
-Please submit any other questions you might have on the contact form and we will answer them for you promptly.
+Please submit any other questions you might have and we will answer them for you promptly.